An image is worth a thousand words.

 Store the sample and stubs in a dry, clean environment.
 Use clean forceps and gloves whenever you handle the stubs.

-I hope that, after reading this article, you have a feel for what’s important in SEM sample prep to get successful images.
+I hope that, after reading this article, you have a feel for what’s important in SEM sample prep to get successful images like the one below.

 Got any great SEM sample prep tips of your own?
 Leave them in the comments below if so.
 We’ve already updated the article based on them, so they are useful.